willxia/DSC180/index.md

 ### Overview:
 We utilized the categories and income estimate to build a score to predict the risk of a consumer not paying his/her bills.
 To predict the probability of someone defaulting or not, we need to train a model using information such as an individual's income, balance, and categories as the features to make the prediction.

-In this section, we would introduce the methodologies employed in our cash score prediction model.
-To prepare for the cash score calculation, we need to create relevant features to better understand consumers' financial behavior, which allows us to predict the probability of someone default.
+In this section, we will introduce the methodologies employed in our cash score prediction model.
+To prepare for the cash score calculation, we need to create relevant features to better understand consumers' financial behavior, which allows us to predict the probability of default.
 We tested 3 different types of models for this prediction task:
-Logistic Regression
+1. Logistic Regression
-Support Vector Machine
+2. XGBClassifier
-SGDClassifier
+3. SGDClassifier

+Logistic Regression, XGBClassifier, and SGD were trained on features from balance, income, and consumption, which are derived from transaction and balance datasets.

 ### Feature selection:
+There are three most important aspects we focus on:
+- Income
+- Consumption
+- Account Balance

 ### Models:

 # Results:

-After rigorous feature selection and hyper-parameter tuning, the XGBClassifier emerged as the top-performing model among Logistic Regression and SGDClassifier.
+After rigorous feature selection and hyper-parameter tuning, the XGBClassifier emerged as the top-performing model among Logistic Regression and SGDClassifiers.
 The performance metrics, namely accuracy and ROC-AUC score, demonstrate its superiority:

 | Model               | ROC-AUC Score | Accuracy |
 |---------------------|---------------|----------|